Understanding grief and loss

 Grief is a complex experience as feelings, thoughts, reactions and challenges related to grief are very personal.
 To help better understand a grieving process someone may be going through, here are five phases:

-Denial/numbness – The grieving person feels numb, which is a defense mechanism that allows them to survive emotionally.
+Denial/numbness – The grieving person feels numb, which is a defence mechanism that allows them to survive emotionally.

 Searching and yearning – Many emotions are expressed during this time and may include weeping, anger, anxiety, and confusion.